Sleep Disorders Laboratory

 Patient profileThe profile of the typical apnea patient is an overweight, middle-aged or older adult, who snores loudly, and complains of being tired during the day.
 Those with sleep apnea will usually have the following symptoms: excessive daytime sleepiness; stentorian (loud) snoring; gasping or choking awakenings; awakenings for uncertain reasons; restless sleep; non-refreshing sleep; poor memory; poor intellectual function; irritability; personality changes; morning headaches; and confusion.
 Bed partners and house mates will frequently describe loud snoring with intermittent silent periods terminated by loud, or resuscitive snorting.
 Those with the condition may be unaware of their sleep pattern, but are aware that they wake up each day unrefreshed and, many times, irritable.

-People who suspect they may have a sleep disorder should bring their problem to the attention of their family physician or make an appointment for a consultation with Dr. Schneyer by calling (910)457-9684.
+People who suspect they may have a sleep disorder should bring their problem to the attention of their family physician or make an appointment for a consultation with Dr. Schneyer by calling 910-457-9684.

 During the sleep consultation, Dr. Schneyer will obtain a general medical history and sleep history, plus conduct a physical examination.
 He will then determine if an overnight sleep study and additional tests are needed to conclusively diagnose the problem.
 If a sleep study is needed, he will schedule the study, review the sleep study results, and begin the patient on an appropriate treatment plan.

 Sleep studiesThe overnight sleep studies are conducted by highly trained sleep technologists while patients enjoy the comfort of private sleep rooms.
-The technologist greets the patient when they arrive in the evening, educates them on what will occur, and begins their set-up for monitoring.
-Dosher's Sleep Disorder Laboratory contains two private, comfortable suites, and is located at 250 E. 11th Street in Southport.
+The technologist greets patients when they arrive in the evening, educates them on what will occur, and begins their set-up for monitoring.
+Dosher's Sleep Disorder Laboratory contains two private, comfortable suites which are located within the Patient Care Unit at the hospital.

 Set-up involves the placement of various electrodes on the surface of the patient's scalp, face, chest, and lower leg to monitor brain waves, eye movements, respiration, heart rate and muscle activity.
-There are no injections, drugs, or x-rays associated with this procedure-- and no pain associated with the placing or wearing of electrodes.
+There are no injections, drugs, or x-rays associated with this procedure-and no pain associated with the placing or wearing of electrodes.
 A second night at the laboratory may be required for patients diagnosed with sleep apnea.